francescobonesi/synthesia-backend-challenge/ReadMe.md

 ```
 make synthesia_key=<synthesia_api_key> run-background
 ```

-Docker will forward port 8080, where api will be exposed.
+This will start both services and docker will forward port 8080, where Api-service will be exposed.

 The Synthesia api key refers to one given for accessing `hiring.synthesia.io` apis.